Terencio García Montenegro

 • International Bar Association (IBA).

-• Former Secretary of the Board of Directors of the Panamanian Nicaraguan Chamber of Commerce (CACOPANIC).
+• Secretary of the Board of Directors of the Panamanian – Chamber of Commerce of Nicaragua (CACOPANIC).

-• Former member of the Board of Directors of the Nicaraguan Chinese Association in Nicaragua.
+• Member of the Board of Directors of the China Association in Nicaragua.

-• Former member of the Board of Directors of Fabretto Foundation (Nicaragua).
+• Ex-Member of the Board of Directors of Fabretto Foundation (Nicaragua).

 • Admitted to practice as Attorney in the State of Louisiana, United States, since 1993.